nosvalds/gratefulness-app-ui/README.md

   - Clicking refresh button re-loads page for any new thoughts added by other users in the database through the API
 - [ ] Advanced error handling?
   - https://www.intricatecloud.io/2020/03/how-to-handle-api-errors-in-your-web-app-using-axios/
+- [ ] Load/Render more thoughts as you scroll down the page

 # Create React App Documentation